Turtles-FTW/Funny-Maria-the-Engineer-spray-for-TF2/DISCLAIMER--(READ).md

 # Funny-Maria-the-Engineer-spray-for-TF2
 I DID NOT make the art.
 ALL credit goes to u/Gaston_21205 on Reddit for the art.
 I did not commision u/Gaston_21205 to make the art.
 All I did was import his artwork as a spray in TF2 with some funny text over it.
 If u/Gaston_21205 wants me to delete this then I will.
 Gladly.
-Here is the image on GameBanana: https://gamebanana.com/sprays/81885
+Here is the image on GameBanana that I also imported: https://gamebanana.com/sprays/81885